ALASdoo/accessliaison/content/english/cookie-policy.md

 title: 'Cookie policy'
 draft: false
 layout: 'cookies'
+subtitle: ''
+intro: |
-subtitle: 'Last updated: November 13, 2024
+  Last updated: November 13, 2024

   At Alas doo, we are committed to protecting your privacy.
-The cookies we use do not store any personal information.'
+The cookies we use do not store any personal information.

 cookies: